priyanca818/Idea-bug/README.md

 ## TO RUN IN DEVELOPMENT MODE:

-Download/clone the repository
+Download/clone the repository.

-Open the downloaded archive, extract it right click inside the folder and "Open VSCode"
+Open the downloaded archive, extract it.

+right click inside the folder and "Open VSCode".

 In a new terminal:

-run `npm i` to install all dependencies from package.json run `npm start` to start the application to compare pre-installed packages (if any) and their versions, run `npm list --depth=0`
+run `npm i` to install all dependencies from package.json

+run `npm start` to start the application

+to compare pre-installed packages (if any) and their versions, run `npm list --depth=0`

 ## Available Scripts